This post in a nutshell:

 Social Media Demographics

-Social media users worldwide spend about 2 hours and 27 minutes a day engaged with their apps, with users in Nigeria using it the most at 4 hours and 7 minutes per day.
+Social media users worldwide spend about 2 hours and 24 minutes a day engaged with their apps, with users in Nigeria using it the most at over 4 hours a day.

 The age group who spends the most time on social media are females ages 16-24 at 3 hours and 13 minutes per day.

 Connecting with friends and family is the main reason why the majority of users log onto their social media apps.
-Just 17.4% say they use social media to support causes and voice their opinion.
+Just 22.3% say they use social media to make new contacts.

 Social Media Usage by Age

-Instagram is not far behind Facebook with a total of 2 billion monthly users.
+Instagram is not far behind Facebook with a total of 2.35 billion monthly users.
 Half of its users are under the age of 35.
-For Instagram, the teenage use of social media statistics in 2020 ranked third for overall apps used by teens.

 Instagram has become the platform of choice for Gen Z in the same way that Facebook was the platform of choice for Millenials.

-The majority of pinners are middle aged moms with 76.7% being female, however male pinners are increasing by 40% every year.
+The majority of "pinners" are women with 72.6% being female, however male pinners are increasing every year.

 This pin board platform allows the user to discover visuals and photos that they can add to albums and curate their own mood boards, wish lists and galleries.